 Archery season opens August 15th in some Wyoming units, and you can expect plenty of sun along with the occasional rain storm during the early part of the season.
-The sun exposure calls for plenty of water, covered skin and lightweight boots to move across the landscape without overheating your feet.
+The sun exposure calls for plenty of water, covered skin and lightweight boots to move across the landscape without overheating.
 Although lightweight, breathable boots help, make sure they provide plenty of protection against thorns, cactus and rocks.

-When September hits, you are still likely to encounter hot daytime temperatures, but the nights will cool down.
+When September hits, you are still likely to encounter hot daytime temperatures, but the nights will begin to cool down.
 The daily weather forecast is liable to change at any minute with more wind and the potential for moisture.
 This is a good time to dress in layers and keep a spare set of warm clothes in your duffel.
 Plan for cool mornings, hot days and the potential for anything to blow through the region.